Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 If you want to try and see the riders up close before a stage starts, try to find out where the team busses will be parked.
 This is where most of the Tour riders will warm up.
 It’s also a perfect spot to get photos or ask for autographs!

-8. Watching the Tour de France in Person: My Experience
+8. Watch the Tour de France in Person: My Experience

 We got so lucky with some of our viewing spots.
 In Bilbao, we caught the end of the team presentations and then the official start of the Tour!
 The Stage 1 team presentations and the official rollout are usually the longest and are attended by thousands.
 If you can get there early, pick out the best viewing spots for both.